rafaelfiume/sketch/docs/Authorisation.md

 Access to entities is granted based on ownership of the entity, making it contextual.
 A user can be a contributor to one document, the owner of another, and unable to access others.

+`Owner` is the user that creates the entity.
+Note that, for example, if an user uploads a document ID on behalf of another user or person, the former is still the "owner" of the document ID.

 ### Access

 `Admin`s can fetch all entities, regardless of ownership.